GriffinPlus/docker-zimbra/deploy/nginx-proxy+letsencrypt/README.md

 The entire Zimbra system is installed within the container.
 There are no external Zimbra components, so there is no need to use encrypted communication between Zimbra components.
 It is safe to set `Secure interprocess communications` to `no`.
-Furthermore you should set the timezone according to your location.
+Furthermore you should set `Timezone` according to your location and `IP Mode` to `both` if you intend to make Zimbra accessable via IPv4 and IPv6.

 ```
 Common configuration